ioccc-src/mkiocccentry/jparse/json_util_README.md

 	-s style	use JSON output style (def: use common style)
 ```

-could be added as an option to the `jfmt` command line to change from the
+_could_ be added as an option to the `jfmt` command line to change from the
-default JSON style.
+default JSON style but we do not do this as it's not easy to define what should
+be considered.
+Should this be requested we can consider this later on.
+We do
+hope, however, that the options documented will be enough.

-### jfmt command line options
+#### jfmt command line options

 In addition to the [Common command line options](#common-command-line-options),
 we recommend the following command line options for `jfmt`:

 ```
-	-L <num>[{t|s}]	Print JSON level followed by a number of tabs or spaces (def: don't print levels) -L tab		Alias for: '-L 1t'

-			Trailing 't' implies <num> tabs whereas trailing 's' implies <num> spaces.
-			Not specifying 's' or 't' implies spaces.

 	-I <num>{[t|s]}	When printing JSON syntax, indent levels (def: indent with 4 spaces) -I tab		Alias for '-I 1t'

 			Trailing 't' implies indent with number of tabs whereas trailing 's' implies spaces.
 			Not specifying 's' or 't' implies spaces.

-	-l lvl		Print specific JSON levels (def: print at any level)

-			If lvl is a number (e.g.: -l 3), level must == number.
-			If lvl is a number followed by : (e.g. '-l 3:'), level must be >= number.
-			If lvl is a : followed by a number (e.g. '-l :3'), level must be <= number.
-			If lvl is num:num (e.g. '-l 3:5'), level must be inclusively in the range.

 	file.json	JSON file to parse (- ==> read from stdin)